-b)
+b) V-(

 b) V-02-18, Monument Sign on Landscaped Median of Salt Creek Lane The agenda was revised to include the approval of these final decisions; however, the Board agreed they would like more time to review the documents.
-As there is no substantive issue in either case affected by a delay of the approval, Member Podliska moved to delay approval of the final decisions for V-01-18, 415 South Vine Street and V-02-18, Monument Sign on Landscaped Median of Salt Creek Lane.
+As there is no substantive issue in either case to delay the approval, Member Podliska moved to delay approval of the final decisions for V-01-18, 415 South Vine Street and V-02-18, Monument Sign on

+Landscaped Median of Salt Creek Lane.
 Member Engel seconded the motion.